-On 18 December 2019 we released our final report on the Values of Customer Reliability (VCR) review, setting out the VCR values for unplanned outages of up to 12 hours in duration (i.e. standard outages) for the National Electricity Market and the Northern Territory.
-This is is the largest VCR study ever conducted in Australia with over 9 000 residential, small business and industrial energy customers completing the survey.
+On 18 December 2019 we released our final decision on the Values of Customer Reliability (VCR) review, setting out the VCR values for unplanned outages of up to 12 hours in duration (i.e. standard outages) for the National Electricity Market and the Northern Territory.
+This is the largest VCR study ever conducted in Australia with over 9 000 residential, small business and industrial energy customers completing the survey.

 The VCR plays an important role in ensuring consumers pay no more than necessary for safe and reliable energy, helping energy businesses identify the right level of investment to deliver reliable energy services to customers.